cdauber/uts/README.md

 ## Deployment

-Project is deployed every merge to master
+Project is deployed every merge to master.